Pont Neuf

 The Pont Neuf ([pɔ̃ nœf], "New Bridge") is the oldest standing bridge across the river Seine in Paris, France.
 It stands by the western (downstream) point of the Île de la Cité, the island in the middle of the river that was, between 250 and 225 BC, the birthplace of Paris, then known as Lutetia and, during the medieval period, the heart of the city.

 The bridge is composed of two separate spans, one of five arches joining the left bank to the Île de la Cité, another of seven joining the island to the right bank.
 Old engraved maps of Paris show that the newly built bridge just grazed the downstream tip of the Île de la Cité; since then, the natural sandbar building of a mid-river island, aided by stone-faced embankments called quais, has extended the island.
 Today the tip of the island is the location of the Square du Vert-Galant, a small public park named in honour of Henry IV, nicknamed the "Green Gallant".

 The name Pont Neuf was given to distinguish it from older bridges that were lined on both sides with houses, and has remained after all of those were replaced.
 Its name notwithstanding, it has long been the oldest bridge in Paris crossing the Seine.
 It has been listed since 1889 as a monument historique by the French Ministry of Culture.

 Construction

-As early as 1550, Henry II was asked to build a bridge here because the existing Pont Notre-Dame was overloaded, but the expense was too much at the time.
+As early as 1550, Henry II considered building a new bridge at the Ile de la Cite because the existing Pont Notre-Dame was congested and needed repair.
+The idea was not advanced for lack of funds.
+By 1577, however, Henry III released funds from the national treasury for a new bridge and appointed a building commission for its designing and planning.
+Henry rejected the first design proposed by the committee, which included monumental arches, but no plan for buildings along the sides.
+The commission proceeded in 1578 with modifications to its initial plan, perhaps devised by the royal architect, Androuet de Cerceau.
+While Henry had already allowed for piers to be driven for the northern arm of bridge, the first construction under the 1579 design indicated a wider deck in preparation of buildings to be constructed on the side.
+The houses were never built, but the wide bridge deck was retained.

 In February 1578, the decision to build the bridge was made by Henry III who laid its first stone in on 31 May 1578, the same year when the foundations of four piers and one abutment were completed.
 Pierre des Isles, one of the builders, convinced the supervisory commission that the bridge, which was originally planned straight, would be more resistant to the river currents if its two sections were built at a slight angle.
 The change was adopted in May 1578.